grover/homebridge-dacp/docs/configuration/features.md

 * left
 * right

+## Album Artwork

+Points to the temporary file path used to capture the artwork of the currently playing media file.
+See [Artwork Support](artwork.md) for more.

 ## Using multiple feature toggles

 You can use multiple feature toggles at the same time.
 The [features](../../examples/features) example shows a full configuration of the DACP plugin with multiple features ready for your use.